vkhatri/chef-repo/README.md

 Chef Data Bags
 ---

-Chef Data Bags are JSON Data Stores globally available for cookbooks.
-Data Bag is an immutable data store, primarily useful to store static data information.
-It also supports encryption to store data bag json file in encrypted format.
+Chef Data Bags are immutable JSON Data Stores globally available for cookbooks.
+They are useful to store static data information or attributes, e.g. use/group/keys information.
+Data Bags supports encryption to store data bag json file in encrypted format.

-Data bag can be created as a chef dsl .rb file or a .json file.

 For more information read out [essentials data bags].

-Chef Cookbooks / Recipes
----

-Cookbook is collection of recipes, attributes, templates etc. Cookbook is like Chef Ruby module to declare resources.

 **Create Data Bag**

 A Data Bag or Data Bag Item can be created usin knife: